itcarsales/galaxyPi/README.md

 # Part 2 - Hardware

+## Step 1) Raspberry Pi
+  - Secure the Pi to the base using the 4x M2.5x4 screws

-## Step 1) OLED
+## Step 2) OLED
   - Secure the OLED to the hat using the 4x M2x4 screws
   - Connect it to the Pi following the wiring diagram below
     - It won't break anything if you mix up SCL and SDA, it just wont work.
 DO NOT cross VCC and GND
       - All components can use a common ground, or any of the GPIO ground pins.
 I used this wiring for simplicity and example.

-  - PINOUT LINK FOR DIAGRAM

-## Step 2) Switch
+## Step 3) Switch
   - Mount the switch to the hat using its included nut and washer
-  - Connect it to the Pi following the same wiring diagram as Step 1
+  - Connect it to the Pi following the same wiring diagram below
     - All components can use a common ground, or any of the GPIO ground pins.
 I used this wiring for simplicity and example.

+### PINOUT LINK FOR DIAGRAM

 ## Part 2 Complete - Your project hat is all ready to go!
+  - Assemble your case using the 6 #4 screws
+  - Be sure to remove the 3D-printed supports from the tab on the hat before sliding it into place

 # Part 3 - Programs